-- During the 1st workshop, the project has been presented and the assumptions used for the evaluation of future offshore generation profiles, in particular the technological developments, have been disucssed with the stakeholders. - The 2nd workshop was focused on the results of the evaluation of future offshore generation profiles and the presentation of the methodologies to determine the impact on system's flexibility needs, Elia's reserve needs and real-time system operations. - The report which was publicly consulted in June was presented to the stakeholders during a 3rd stakeholder workshop. - Finally, a 4th stakeholder workshop has taken place to discuss the feedback from the public consultation of June and the preliminary results of the further analyses on the mitigation measures.
-These analyses are now completed and included in the present report in Section 6.
+- During the 1st workshop, the project was presented and the assumptions used for the evaluation of future offshore generation profiles, in particular the technological developments, were discussed with the stakeholders. - The 2nd workshop focused on the results of the evaluation of future offshore generation profiles and the presentation of the methodologies to determine the impact on system's flexibility needs, Elia's reserve needs and real-time system operations. - The 1st public consultation started in June.
+This consultation focused on the assumptions made for the analyses, on the methodologies used and on a preliminary list of mitigation measures. - Shortly after the beginning of the consultation period, Tthe report which was publicly consulted in June was presented to the stakeholders during a 3rd stakeholder workshop. - Finally, aA 4th stakeholder workshop took place to discuss the feedback from the public consultation of June and the preliminary results of the further analyses on the mitigation measures.
+These analyses are nowwere completed and included in the present report.
+Section 6 of the report. - The 2nd public consultation was held in October.
+The consultation focused on the mitigation measures. - Finally, the 5th stakholder workshop was held end of November to discuss the feedback from the public consultation of October and the next steps towards the tendering process.